What is Diastasis Recti?

 But it can be helpful to address this compression via positional breathing exercises where you compress the front of the rib cage & expand the back, like this one.
 If you can reduce the compression in the back of your rib cage, you can leverage your core muscles better (they won’t be on stretch all of the time), which will allow you to more easily strengthen them.

-Step 4: progressively challenge your core (over time).
-If you’re just starting your diastasis recti rehab journey, you want to start with things like coordinating your breathing with heel slides, deadbugs, and bird dogs.
+Step 4: progressively challenge your core.
+If you’re just starting your diastasis recti rehab journey, start with things like coordinating your breathing with heel slides, deadbugs, and bird dogs.
 Coordinating the breathing & learning how to create and maintain a strong core brace is important.
+It’s also important to incorporate movements in all planes of motion, like these banded thoracic rotation & adductor stretch side bends.

-Diastasis isn’t as big of a deal as people make it..
+Diastasis isn’t as big of a deal as people make it.

 This might be an unpopular opinion, but I don’t think diastasis recti is as big of a deal as people make it.
 I don’t think it’s fun to watch your body change & to feel like you’re living in a foreign body.
 I have experienced both of those things!
 But I do think it’s a great opportunity to learn how your core functions & spend some time focusing on your breathing & rib cage mobility.
 This will actually help make you stronger in the long run.